xclud/dart_wallet/README.md

-Crypto wallet package for Dart and Flutter.
+Crypto wallet package for Bitcoin, Ethereum and Tron written in pure Dart

 ## Features